-The MechSE Department currently has 966 undergraduate students.
-880 of these undergraduate students are majoring in Mechanical Engineering.
-116 of these undergraduate students are majoring in Engineering Mechanics.
-The MechSE Department currently has 217 graduate students working on master's degrees (40 thesis, 66 non-thesis) and 348 graduate students working on PhD degrees.
+The MechSE Department currently has 1025 undergraduate students.
+921 of these undergraduate students are majoring in Mechanical Engineering.
+104 of these undergraduate students are majoring in Engineering Mechanics.
+The MechSE Department currently has 106 graduate students working on master's degrees (40 thesis, 66 non-thesis) and 348 graduate students working on PhD degrees.

 MechSE’s 65 full-time faculty are all active in research and publish in high-impact journals, such as Science, Nature, Applied Physics Letters, and more.
 Even more impressive, Engineering at Illinois faculty are ranked first among our peers in the number of publications per faculty.
 On average, 20 or more of the papers written by senior professors are cited more than 10 times.
 More than half have received young investigator awards from the National Science Foundation (NSF) or Department of Defense.

 Research expenditures of $25 million allow faculty and students to advance knowledge in key fundamental areas such as biomechanics, fluid mechanics, solid mechanics, thermodynamics and heat transfer, applied physics, chemistry, dynamics and controls, computational science and applied math.

 The median ACT composite score of undergraduate students entering the department is 32.4 in 2020; however, test scores were not required for the 2021 admission cycle.
 Graduate students enrolling in 2017 had average GRE percentile for enrolled graduate students was 90 (Quantitative).
 However, the GRE has been waived for grad applicants as of the last several years.

 Full-time tenured and tenure-track faculty